 - three from the Colleges of Medicine, Nursing, Dentistry, and Pharmacy, as a group.

-Ordinarily no more than one member from the same college or equivalent will sit on the Committee at any one time.
-No Committee member shall be present during the consideration of any case from an appointing unit with which he/she is associated as a faculty member, or for any case in which he/she has been involved in the sequence of review.
+- Ordinarily no more than one member from the same college or equivalent will sit on the Committee at any one time.
+No Committee member shall be present during the consideration of any case from an appointing unit with which the committee member is associated as a faculty member, or for any case in which the committee member has been involved in the sequence of review.
 In addition, Committee members shall decline to participate in the consideration of any case in which they have a personal bias or interest which would preclude their making a fair and objective decision.

 - Role of the Committee, for career-line reappointments.

 - The UCLRC provides advice to the cognizant senior vice president in certain cases for purposes of the vice president's responsibilities in considering reappointments, including reappointments with promotion, of long-serving full-time career-line faculty members, processed pursuant to the approved Statement of unit rules.
 The UCLRC reviews disputes over the fundamental aspects of an appointment: being appointed to a faculty position in a particular category of faculty (Clinical/ Lecturer/ Research), the rank (e.g., Associate Professor), and the term duration of the appointment (e.g., one-year to five-years).
 It does not address any other issues, including any other aspect of the employment relationship between the faculty member and the appointing unit.